thomaspatzke/EQUEL/README.md

 #### Search Expression

-The verbs match to the query clauses from [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).
-Some shortcuts and syntactic elements were added for simplification of EESQL expressions, these are:
+The verbs match to the query clauses from [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).
+Some shortcuts and syntactic elements were added for simplification of EQUEL expressions, these are:

-* Boolean operators &, | and ! to build *bool* compound queries.
-* Grouping operator ( and )
+* Automatic recognition of search as Elasticsearch query string if first word is not a whitelisted EQUEL verb.
-* Starting a search expression with a colon causes that it is treated as ElasticSearch query string. `:"some query"` is equivalent to `query_string query="some query"`.
+* Starting a search expression with a colon causes that it is treated as Elasticsearch query string. `:"some query"` is equivalent to `query_string query="some query"`.

-#### Filter Expression

-Filter rules are the same as search rules prefixed with the word *filter*.

 #### Aggregation Expression